 Banks revise their prime rate based on the Bank of Canada’s policy interest rate aka “target for the overnight rate,” or “key interest rate.”

 The overnight rate is what it costs banks to lend money to each other overnight.
 This rate is set by the Bank of Canada at a level that matches the prevailing monetary policy, level of inflation, and economic performance.

-The current target for the overnight rate is 0.25%, falling from a high of 1.75% at the beginning of 2020.
+The current target for the overnight rate is 1.00%, a further increase from the 0.25% it had stayed at since the beginning of 2020.
 Generally, when the overnight rate falls, banks lower their prime rate by the same amount and vice versa.

 Analysts wait on the Bank of Canada’s announcements all through the year (eight fixed days) to learn about changes to the key interest rate.

 For 2022, the interest rate announcements are set for January 26, March 2, April 13, June 1, July 13, September 7, October 26, and December 7.